Write SQL and Get Charts: Comparing SQL Visualization Tools

 2. Download the data as a CSV or paste a query into a data visualization SQL editor.

-3. Import data to the data visualization tool.
+3. Import data to the spreadsheet tool (like Excel).

 Examples